AdobeDocs/advertising.en/help/search-social-commerce/reports/automation/ftp-reports.md

 * Contact your Adobe Account Team to set up an FTP account for report access.

-  The team will provide you with your username and password.
+  The team provides you with your username and password.

 ## Set up report templates for FTP delivery